realtime-system/pysage/docs/index.rst

 *pysage* is a lightweight high-level message passing library supporting actor based concurrency.

-It also extends the "[http://en.wikipedia.org/wiki/Actor_model actor model]" to support actor partitioning/grouping to further scalability.  pysage has a simple high-level interface.
+It also extends the `actor model <http://en.wikipedia.org/wiki/Actor_model>`_ to support actor partitioning/grouping to further scalability.  pysage has a simple high-level interface.
 Messages are serialized and sent lightweight using pipes or domain sockets across local "groups".
 In the case of network messages, UDP is used.
   * simple pythonic API
   * efficient message propagation within group, across group, across network
   * network messages can optionally be configured to be reliable and/or ordered using UDP